 Mockingbird Lane divides the area in half.
-Attractions to the south are referred to as being on Lower Greenville, while those to the north are referred to as being on Upper Greenville.
+Attractions to the south are referred to as being on Lower Greenville, while others are referred to as being on Upper Greenville.

 Lower Greenville is popularly known for its festive bar scene.
 Upper Greenville, on the other hand, is known for its urban yuppie crowd.

 Downtown Dallas is full of activities, from museums to live performances.
 Downtown is home to the Dallas Museum of Art, the AT&T Performing Arts Center, the Meyerson Symphony Center and the Perot Museum of Nature and Science.

 There are many dining options.
 From delicious Latin-inspired fare at San Salvaje and gourmet southwestern cuisine at Fearing’s to sizzling steaks at Perry’s Steakhouse & Grille and sophisticated Asian food at Tei An.

 For the latest fashions, downtown offers many shopping options.
 It all boils down to your taste and budget.
 Some of the stores include Wild Bill’s Western Store, Kettledrum Allie Boutique, and TenOverSix.